What Makes a Breed Good for First-Time Owners?

 Before You Decide

-Regardless of breed, ask yourself:
+Regardless of breed, ask yourself a few hard questions:

 - What is my budget?
 Factor in food, vet care, grooming, training, and emergencies.
+(I keep a massive spreadsheet of over 600 dog products I've tested, and trust me, the gear adds up quickly).

 The Bottom Line